MANUAL - ORGANISING HARVEST DAY

 Transport to a planting location

 Planting locations can register for a harvest day in the Tree Planner.
-That way, as many trees and shrubs as possible are collected immediately.
-Often volunteers also take a tree with them.
+This ensures that as many trees and shrubs as possible are gathered immediately.
+It’s common for volunteers to also take a tree home.

 Sometimes it is a few planting locations that show interest.
 Should you be in a position to give a lot of attention to your harvest day, for instance on social media, you may find that many planting locations appear at the end of the day.
 Consider the possibilities in advance.
 Planting locations can apply for a time slot in the last few hours of your harvest day, for which you can set a maximum number of collectors.

-You can also contact them yourself: in the Tree Planner, you can see all the planting locations in your area on the map.
-Pick the biggest ones and send them a message: would they like to take all your harvest in one go?
-That saves transport and ensiling.
+You can also reach out to them directly: in the Tree Planner, you can view all the planting locations in your area on the map.
+Select the largest ones and send them a message: would they be interested in taking all your harvest at once?
+This approach saves on transport and storage.

-NB.
-Be careful which seedling you hand out to whom.
-Do not give a seedling that could grow 30 metres tall to someone with a balcony.
-An average harvest day usually involves around 10 species, so a quick google search will show you what type of trees you have in your hand!
+Please note: Be mindful of which sapling you distribute to planting locations.
+Avoid giving a sapling that could grow 30 metres tall to someone with a balcony.
+An average harvest day usually involves around 10 species, so a quick Google search will help you identify the types of trees you have on hand!

 Transport to tree hubs

-A Tree Hub is a gathering place for excess saplings.
-They are stored, taken care of, and re-distributed.
-This way, they get a second chance.
-Read more about Tree Hubs.
+A Tree Hub is a collection point for surplus saplings.
+They are stored, cared for, and redistributed, thereby giving them a second chance Read more about Tree Hubs.

-If you do not have a tow bar behind your car, it is important to agree with the Tree Hub how the harvest will get there: if the Tree Hub does not come to collect it, a driver must be arranged from the volunteers.
-Volunteers indicate whether they also want to be drivers and whether they have a tow bar, just as they indicate they have a spade.
+If your car doesn’t have a tow bar, it’s crucial to coordinate with the Tree Hub on how the harvest will be transported.
+If the Tree Hub doesn’t collect it, a volunteer driver must be arranged.
+Volunteers can indicate whether they’re willing to drive and if they have a tow bar, just as they would indicate if they have a spade.
 Many Tree Hubs may have their own trailers.

-If there is no Tree Hub to collect the trees on the same day, consult with the forester: can we dig a trench at the edge near the car park for the day’s harvest?
-Then perhaps it can be collected later by a planting site or Tree Hub.
+If there isn’t a Tree Hub available to collect the trees on the same day, consult with the forester.
+Maybe you could dig a trench near the car park’s edge for the day’s harvest.
+This way, it might be collected later by a planting site or Tree Hub.

 "'I picked up so many seedlings, I couldn't plant immediately.
 So after collecting them from the harvest site, I put some in the pond, and some I heeled them in at the field where I will plant them later.
 That saves another trip!"'